Difference Between Deodorant and Antiperspirant

 Deodorant vs Antiperspirant

 Deodorant is a product used to control body odour caused by bacteria that feed on sweat.
-Deodorants typically contain fragrances and antimicrobial agents to mask and reduce body odour.
+Deodorants contain fragrances and antimicrobial agents to mask and reduce body odour.
 Antiperspirants control excessive sweating (perspiration) by temporarily blocking sweat glands.
-Antiperspirants typically contain aluminium compounds that form a gel-like substance to plug sweat ducts and reduce the amount of sweat produced.
+Antiperspirants contain aluminium compounds that form a gel-like substance to plug sweat ducts and reduce the amount of sweat produced.
 Some antiperspirants also contain fragrances and deodorants to provide additional odour protection.

 Deodorant vs Antiperspirant